maacecchini/Learning-How-To-Learn/README.md

 **Summary**

 In this work I will discuss about some learning techniques that I have found the most useful during the course to attain my personal goals of being a life-long learning math related subjects.

-I will discuss the following topics:
+I will discuss my personal experience with the following topics:

 .
 Illusions of learning

 .
 Sleep

 .
 Procrastination

 Focused and diffuse modes of thinking.
 Key techniques proven by research to help students learn most efficiently